GfellerLab/MetacellAnalysisToolkit/examples/HLCA_core_atlas_supervised.md

                               min.sample.size = 80,
                               k.weight = 80, #smallest dataset contains 86 metacells
-                              cell.labels = "ann", # Note that by not you can use STACAS in its unsupervised mode reference = c(1,2,5,9,11), # the 5 biggest datasets are used as reference dims = 1:30)
+                              cell.labels = "ann", # Note that by not you can use STACAS in its unsupervised mode reference = ref.index, # the 5 biggest datasets are used as reference dims = 1:30)

     remove(metacell.objs) # We don't need the object list anymore